Addressing Tax Impact with Our Improved Cost Basis Accounting Method

 Yet having to identify specific shares every time you sell is tedious at best, and incomprehensible at worst.
 Fortunately, the IRS allows brokers to offer investors a different default method in place of FIFO, which selects specific shares by applying a set of rules to whatever lots are available whenever they sell.
 The problem is that many investors are not even aware there's something they should be overriding, much less which alternative to choose.
 Upgrading the default method can be a multi-step process through a clunky and confusing interface.

 While Betterment was initially built to use FIFO as the default method, specific share identification can have such a positive impact on your tax bill that we’ve doubled down to improve our methods.
-We recently upgraded our algorithms to support a more sophisticated method of basis reporting, which will result in better tax treatment of sales in the vast majority of circumstances.
+We upgraded our algorithms to support a more sophisticated method of basis reporting, which aims to result in better tax treatment for securities sales in the majority of circumstances.
 Most importantly, we’ve structured it to replace FIFO as the new default—Betterment customers don’t need to do a thing to benefit from it.

-When Betterment customers sell securities, our algorithms select which specific lots to sell on the fly, following a set of rules which we call TaxMin.
+When a sale is initiated in a taxable account for part of a particular position, a choice needs to be made about which specific tax lots of that holding will be sold.
+Our algorithms select which specific tax lots to sell, following a set of rules which we call TaxMin.
 This method is more granular in its approach, and will improve the tax impact for most transactions, as compared to FIFO.

 How does this method work?
-Instead of looking solely at the purchase date of each lot, TaxMin also considers the cost basis of the lot, realizing all losses before any gains, regardless of when the shares were bought.
-Lots are sold in the following order:
+As a general principle, realizing taxable losses instead of gains and allowing short-term gains to mature into long-term gains (which are generally taxed at a lower rate) whenever possible should result in a lower tax liability in the long run.
+Instead of looking solely at the purchase date of each lot, TaxMin also considers the cost basis of the lot, with the goal of realizing losses before any gains, regardless of when the shares were bought.
+Lots are evaluated to be sold in the following order:

 - Short-term losses